Picire Parallel Delta Debugging Framework

 strategies of the subset and complement-based reduce loops.

-- forward: Start investigating subsets (or complements) from the beginning
+- forward: Start investigating subsets (or complements) from the beginning of the input.

 - backward: Start investigating subsets (or complements) from the end of the input.
 The goal is to reduce the number of semantic violations (assuming that definitions - like variable declarations - appear before uses).

-- skip: Completely avoids the subset or complement checks (mostly used
+- skip: Completely avoids the subset or complement checks (mostly used with --subset-iterator).

 For the detailed options, see picire --help.

 #! /bin/bash timeout --foreground 10 <path/to/the/target/application> $1 2>&1 | grep -q "Assertion failed";

 - $1 is the single and mandatory command line argument containing the path of a test case.

 - If the target application is not guaranteed to exit, then it’s worth running it with timeout to limit the amount of time waiting for producing the expected behaviour.

 - If the interestingness decision is based on the content of the output then using grep (perhaps with -q or --quiet) might be a right choice, since it returns 0 if the pattern was found and 1 if not.
 Exactly the return value picire expects.

 A common form of picire’s usage:

 picire --input=<path/to/the/input> --test=<path/to/the/tester> \ --parallel --subset-iterator=skip --complement-iterator=backward

 picire was tested on: